henrylamb/capstoneBackend/README.md

 - `id` (required) – The ID of the application.

 **Authorization:** Requires JWT token in a cookie.
 The `userId` in the token must match the `userId` of the application.

+Only a user who has matching JWT userId value with the userId value within the application record would be able to delete it.

 **Response:** HTTP status `204 No Content`.